 Others are subscription boxes my own husband has tried out and loved.
 These are primarily online styling subscription boxes that send you clothing and accessories.
 I wrote an article during the holidays about the best clothing subscription boxes for men.

-Here are five ideas of what men really want for Father’s Day–in the subscription box category–listed in alphabetical order:
+Here are five ideas of what men really want for Father’s Day–in the subscription box category–that are a combination of clothing and cooking:

 1. Blue Apron